 Even from the blue waters of the Red Sea, I could see some parts of the country.
 It was a sight that is right in front of you but still so far.

 Jerusalem – the hotbed of history

 Thanks to IndiTales, somewhere I got added to a mailing list by Israel Tourism.
 This was like getting a regular dose of interesting snippets about the country.

 History junkie in me in wants to visit one of the oldest living cities in the world – Jerusalem.
 The fact that it has been the birthplace of 3 major religions makes it fascinating.
 I want to see where the spiritual roots of a large section of humanity are rooted.
 And I want to see if it also carries the vibes like our Kashi.

 I was fascinated by the images of its markets like Shuk – hope to buy tempting fruits there someday.
 Guess their markets are as noisy as ours, if not more.

 I learned that English is spoken well along with Hebrew and Arabic.
-Friends who have visited Israel tell me that English speaker faces no problem traveling in Israel.
+Friends who have visited the nation tell me that an English speaker faces no problem traveling in Israel.

-Top it up with the fact that there is free Wi-Fi everywhere – looks like one can plan a working holiday or worcation as they call it now.
+Top it up with the fact that there is free Wi-Fi everywhere – looks like one can plan a working holiday or workcation as they call it now.

 Dear Universe, now that I have told you so much, please conspire fast to send me to Israel.